 Most people require only Tylenol to control the minor discomfort after the procedure.
 If required, something stronger but, generally, not an opioid can be prescribed.

 The incision for upper blepharoplasty, including reduction of the glabella muscles and tacking the brow up, is in the crease where the skin folds at the upper extent of the flat of the lid above the margin and extending outward a variable amount.
 The entire scar is, therefore, only visible when the lid is closed.
 The lower lid incision is just under the margin of the lid to the lateral corner of the eye and then in a natural smile crease.

 Scars result from any surgery.
 However, within 2-6 months, the scars from this procedure become almost invisible.

 There are possible risks and complications to any procedure.
-However, over the years I have modified the blepharoplasty procedures to make them as simple as possible to allow them to be done in the office under local anesthesia.
+However, over the years Dr. Buchanan has modified the blepharoplasty procedures to make them as simple as possible to allow them to be done in the office under local anesthesia.
 This has also made them safer by eliminating or reducing most of the major risks.
 It has also markedly reduced the recovery time.
 The most common, though still unusual post-op problem is residual though significantly reduced tear trough.
 This, however, can be corrected by use of a filler or fat injection.
 Though many surgeons prefer to do this at the time of blepharoplasty, we find it frequently unnecessary.